diana-hep/oamap/README.rst

     stars = schema(DataSource())

 This ``stars`` object is a list of ``Star`` records with nested ``planets``.
-If you print it on the Python command line (or Jupyter notebook, whatever you're using), you'll see that there are 2660 stars, though we have not downloaded hundreds of attributes for thousands of stars.
+If you print it on the Python command line (or Jupyter notebook, whatever you're using), you'll see that there are 2660 stars, though you have not downloaded hundreds of attributes for thousands of stars.
 (You'd notice the lag.)

 Exploring the data interactively
 """"""""""""""""""""""""""""""""